Eden-Cohen1/Wave-Cave/README.md

 # Wave-Cave Project

-Waves forecast and social network for surfers to share their stories.
+Waves forecast service using StormFlass API and a social network for surfers to share their stories.